khoa714/DataScienceStepByStep/ViolentGun/README.md

 <p> The attached slide deck draws insights from the public data to create a static map of violent gun crimes in Chicago in 2019 by community area.
 I have also added a layer for the number of public schools in each area.

 <p> Notes

 * Violent gun crime includes assault, battery, criminal sexual assault, and robbery.
 Weapon law violations are not included.

-<p>Data sources

 * Chicago Community Areas Boundaries https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Community-Areas-current-/cauq-8yn6